MooersLab/multipleFileTransfer/README.md

 Edit to use any WAV file to report an audible alert when the transfers are finished.
 I used the canary.wav file but any wav file you find on the web should work.

-- Replace PASSWORD with your password.
+- Replace the word PASSWORD with your password.
 Keep the double quotes around your password.
 - Enter a list of tar files to transfer on the line starting with `for`.
 - The list is whitespace-separated.
 - The length of the list depends on the speed of your network, the connection's stability, and the files' size.
+Keep the list modest to allow for connection interruptions.
-- Generally, transferring 100 GB of tar files takes about an hour.
+- Transferring 100 GB of tar files takes about an hour.
 - Make executable: `chmod a+x mcopy.sh`
 - Enter `./mcopy.sh` in the destination folder.